Navid200/xDrip/docs/Nightscout/Branches.md

 Google Cloud Nightscout has two branches.
 You can use either.
 This is not about Nightscout itself.
 This is about the Google Cloud platform we use for running Nightscout.
-The development branch, vps-dev, is updated more frequently and as a result, less tested.
-You can access the latest updates the fastest using this branch.
+The development branch, vps-dev, is updated first and as a result, less tested.
+You can access the latest updates sooner using this branch.
-The stable branch, vps-1, is updated less often.
+The stable branch, vps-1, is updated after a new feature has been tested on the dev branch for a while.
 It is updated by promoting a development branch release.
 Therefore, it is more stable.
 <br/>

 ---